andodevel/superchat-backend-challenge-ando/START_AND_TEST.md

  ```

 ### Start
-Start docker containers and quarkus in background.
+Start Docker containers in background and Quarkus on foreground(able to stop by SIGINT).
  ```bash
 ./dev.sh -r
  ```